adamcooke/moonrope/README.md

 end
 ```

-In this example, we have added three additional fields to the user block
+In this example, we have added three additional attributes to the user block
 when the authenticated user is a global admin.

 Note: restricted information will only be included in structures when they are